 Tearing up on His throne, He regaled

-“Assisting the migrants, the pre-born, the trafficked The desperate refugees spared from near death Supporting hurt vets, you disabled my sadness Your foster care saved me from meth”
+“When aiding the migrants, the pre-born, the trafficked The desperate refugees spared from near death Supporting hurt vets, you disabled my sadness Your foster care freed me from meth”

 “Sir, when did I serve You unclothed or unwarm?”

-“By purchasing work boots your friend couldn’t afford Crocheting bright hats for those neighbors in need By skipping the liquor to give more to the poor And purging for S.V.D.P.” *
+“By purchasing work boots your friend couldn’t afford Crocheting bright hats for those neighbors in need By skipping the booze to give more to the poor And serving at S.V.D.P.” *

 “So, when did I see You uncared for; unwell?”